CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/api/json_rpc_methods.md

 **Implementation:** Performs network scanning to discover external RTSP streams with configurable parameters for different UAV models and network ranges.

+**Note:** When external discovery is disabled in configuration, this method returns a structured error response indicating that the feature is not available.

 **Example:**

 ```json